letatchinh/Project_E-Commerce/README.md

 ## Deployment

-To deploy this project must into cd Project_E-Commerce
+To deploy this project must into cd frontEnd

 ```bash
   npm start